kaybhutani/Certify/README.md

 `cd Certify`

-As of now, for image database, Certify uses file system and for user data it uses MongoDB (Mlab) The URI for Mlab instance is not provided here.
-For now, keep the Certify verification on edit page as checked off to avoid errors with MongoDB
+As of now, for verified certificate image database (`static/verified/images`), Certify uses file system and for user data it uses MongoDB (Mlab)

-To create folders for temp data run following commands

-`mkdir static/temp static/verified`
-`mkdir static/temp/data static/temp/download static/verified/images`

 ### Setting up Virtual environment